apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 The `ExecutionContext` provides three main capabilities to the fixture script:

-* the script can execute other child fixture scripts (1.8.0-SNAPSHOT)
+* the script can execute other child fixture scripts (eg a scenario script calling an action script) (1.8.0-SNAPSHOT)

 <pre>
     executionContext.executeChild(this, someObject);